jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 numbers to deal with a problem.

 If a solitary ant is killed it releases an alarm pheromone that sends nearby ants into an attack frenzy and attracts more ants from further away.
-The alarm pheromone’s potency means that it can reach and alert ants from the same colony up to a distance in kilometres equal to the ant’s CON.
+The alarm pheromone's potency means that it can reach and alert ants from the same colony up to a distance in kilometres equal to the ant's CON.
 Thus killing a scout is no guard against further ants turning-up; in fact, it is the precise opposite.
-The alarm pheromone signals every ant within a number of metres equal to the dying ant’s CON x10 to attack immediately and summons a further 1D6+1 ants from the colony to come and join the attack.
+The alarm pheromone signals every ant within a number of metres equal to the dying ant's CON x10 to attack immediately and summons a further 1D6+1 ants from the colony to come and join the attack.

 Every ant colony can react and adapt to its needs, setting ambushes, barricading tunnels, raiding